syedhamzazaidi/syedhamzazaidi.github.io/README.md

 # Blog
 ![Blog](README/Blog.png)

 Okay, so I've added this entire section myself — so it might be buggy lol.
-Raise an Issue if anything isn't working and I'll try my best to fix it.
+Raise an Issue if anything isn't working and I'll try my best to fix it, or fix it yourself and create a PR.

  If you want to add a blog post, add it under `_posts`.
 It is formatted exactly the way it is for Minima.
 File name should be `YYYY-MM-DD-<Title>.md` and the first few lines will look like this: